cndeng/namecoin-fullnode/setup.md

 ### Installing Other Apps

 We are going to install some other apps that are useful now that we have access to the Namecoin blockchain.
-Firstly we need a Python update and then we can install Bitmessage, plus we may as well install a fully featured browser *Iceweasel* and an email client *Icedove*.
+Firstly we need a Python update and then we can install *Bitmessage*, plus we may as well install a fully featured browser *Iceweasel* and an email client *Icedove*.

 ```
 sudo apt-get install python-qt4